-Having become a city break hotspot in recent years, Copenhagen has plenty to do and see.
+Having become a city break hotspot in recent years, Copenhagen has plenty to do and see in rain or shine.

-If you're up for being a bit more active on your trip, you should definitely cycle around the city to get from one place to another; the city is flat and friendly so you're safe on all accounts.
-You can find bikes for rent at docking stations all over the city at a surprisingly low price, despite Copenhage being quite pricey in general.
+See the city on two wheels: If you're up for being a bit more active on your trip, you should definitely hire a bike and cycle around the city; it's mostly flat and it's incredibly bike-friendly, with cycle lanes on almost every street.
+You can find bikes for rent at docking stations at a surprisingly low price, despite Copenhagen tending to be on the pricey side in general.

-For those more culturally inclined, Copenhagen is full of museums such as he National Museum of Denmark, the National Gallery of Denmark and the art museum Ny Carlsberg Glyptotek, which includes an exhibition featuring the personal collection of Carl Jacobsen, who was the son of the founder of the Carlsberg Brewery.
+Discover the city's museums: For those more culturally inclined, Copenhagen is full of museums such as the National Museum of Denmark, the National Gallery of Denmark and the art museum Ny Carlsberg Glyptotek, which houses the personal art collection of Carl Jacobsen, son of the Carlsberg Brewery founder.

 If you're in need of caffeine, you're in the right place.
 Copenhagen is arguably one of the top coffee capitals in the world.
 Visit one of the many small, independent coffee shops dotted around the city and experience the pleasant minimalism that's characteristic of Danish interior style.

 The Danish are known for appreciating a close-knit community, especially during the dark and cold winter months.
 They even have a word to describe the cosy feeling you get from things like hot chocolate, fur blankets and flickering candles: "Hygge."

 When it comes to food, your choices are never-ending.
 Like any cosmopolitan city, Copenhagen has plenty of international choices to choose from.
 But if you're after traditional Danish food, expect to see lots of rye bread, pickled or smoked fish and sliced vegetables on the menu.
 We also recommend treating yourself to a hotdog from one of the many street vendors you'll find around town.